UAlberta-NLP/KinshipAutoLex/README.md

 that enhancing the quality of translations can further improve the accuracy of our method.

-## Operating System used
+## Operating System

 Microsoft Windows 10, Version 10.0.19045.

+> Note: this OS version was used for development and evaluation, but is not necessarily required for running

-## Python Version used
+## Python Version

 Python 3.9.12

-> Note: this environment was used for development and evaluation, but is not necessarily required for running
+> Note: this Python version was used for development and evaluation, but is not necessarily required for running

 ## Programs